Persola/visualize-generalized-means/README.md

 Again, they’re the same on the diagonal.
 But off to the side of the diagonal the harmonic mean is _more curved_ than the geometric, and gives even lower results for pairs that are further apart from each other.

 So the arithmetic mean has no curve, the geometric mean has some, and the harmonic mean has even more.
-The difference between them is in large part a matter of degree—of how outwardly curved they are.
+The difference between them is in large part a matter of degree—of how curved they are.
 The stronger the curve, the lower the results of that mean when provided with dissimilar numbers.
 We can understand this better if we consider _all the other_ degrees of curvature a mean can have.

-#### Generalized Means Primer
+### Generalized Means Primer

 All three Pythagorean means belong to a wider class of functions called [generalized means](https://en.wikipedia.org/wiki/Generalized_mean).
 (These are closely related to the idea of [Lᵖ spaces](https://en.wikipedia.org/wiki/Lp_space), so if you’re already comfortable with Lᵖ spaces it might be easier to think of these images as segments of circles centered on the origin in spaces of varying _p_.)